css-materials/course-site/content/syllabus/grammar-of-graphics/index.md

 ## Before class

-* Required: read chapter 3 from [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html#the-layered-grammar-of-graphics).
+* Required: read chapter 3 from [R for Data Science](https://r4ds.had.co.nz/data-visualisation.html).
 You need to read this chapter and complete some of the exercises before coming to class.
 Exercise solutions can be found [here](https://jrnold.github.io/r4ds-exercise-solutions/).
-* Optional: read [A Layered Grammar of Graphics](https://www.tandfonline.com/doi/pdf/10.1198/jcgs.2009.07098) by Hadley Wickham.
-This article is optional, but I strongly encourage to skim through it to familiarize with the theory and language of the grammar of graphics; read especially section 3 "Components of the Layered Grammar" and section 4 "A Hierarchy of Defaults"
+* Optional: read Hadley Wickham [A Layered Grammar of Graphics](https://vita.had.co.nz/papers/layered-grammar.html) -- you can download the "pre-print" verson of the article for free.
+This article is optional, but I strongly encourage you to skim through it to familiarize with the theory and language of the grammar of graphics; read especially section 3 "Components of the Layered Grammar" and section 4 "A Hierarchy of Defaults."

 ## Class materials